rogeriojunior31/Fine-tune-Gemma-models-in-Keras-using-LoRA/README.md

 # Fine-tune Gemma Model with Keras using LoRA

-This Colab Notebook demonstrates how to fine-tune the Gemma language model using Keras and Low Rank Adaptation (LoRA) on the Databricks Dolly 15k dataset.
+This Jupyter Notebook demonstrates how to fine-tune the Gemma language model using Keras and Low Rank Adaptation (LoRA) on the Databricks Dolly 15k dataset.

 ## Table of Contents